Shop Book Tours

 Teacher Resources

-The National Print Museum would like to ensure that your class has a safe and enjoyable visit with us and as such all teachers and group leaders should be aware of the following guidelines and code of conduct prior to their visit.
-Also please check out our teacher’s fact and activity pack as well.
+The National Print Museum would like to ensure that your class has a safe and enjoyable visit with us and as such all teachers and group leaders should be aware of the guidelines and code of conduct prior to their visit.

 The National Print Museum has a firm philosophy that all children and young people have the right to participate in and enjoy Museum activities within a safe environment, and as such presents a childcentered approach to all its relevant educational provisions including school tours, workshops, outreach, family days and the Education Area.
 Considering this the National Print Museum has devised a Child Protection and Welfare Policy derived from and consistent with the Department of Children and Youth Affairs Children First: National Guidance 2011.
 A copy this policy is available upon request.